What is the Best Small Pool Design for a Small Yard?

 What is the best type of pool for a small backyard?
 (Concrete, Vinyl, or Fiberglass)

 When considering which type of pool and pool design is best for your small backyard, there really isn't a strong advantage one way or the other, assuming you find the swimming pool size and shape you're looking for.

 Example: Let's assume that you only have a 7'x21' area for the actual pool.
-Because fiberglass is limited in certain sizes*, and depending on who the fiberglass pool manufacturer is, it is possible that fiberglass wouldn't be an available option in this case.
+Because fiberglass is built from molds and only come in certain sizes, and depending on who the fiberglass pool manufacturer is, it is possible that fiberglass wouldn't be an available option in this case.

 On the other hand, vinyl liner and concrete inground pools can be whatever shape you would like, with very few limitations.

 Occasionally, homeowners wonder if fiberglass pools will fit around their house because of size.
 In cases where the pool is too big to enter the backyard on the left or right side of the house, it is not uncommon to simply crane the pool over the house.
 This is rather easy to do in most cases.

 Which inground pool design will offer the least amount of maintenance/work?

 When it comes to small pools, it can be assumed that they take less time to maintain than large ones.

 However, many variables come into play here: what type of pool you have, whether you have an automatic pool cleaner, what kind of landscaping surrounds the pool, etc.